Browse our categories:

 Documentation and Collaboration with Healthcare Team Members

-Accurate and timely documentation is a critical aspect of a CVICU nurse’s job to ensure continuity of care.
+Accurate and timely charting and documentation is a critical aspect of a CVICU nurse’s job to ensure continuity of care.
 Throughout a nurse’s shift, thorough patient documentation may cover the medications given, emergency procedures or interventions, and a patient’s response to different treatments.
-Working cooperatively with other medical specialists in the cardiovascular intensive care unit, such as psychologists, respiratory therapists, and physical therapists, is also an essential aspect of a CVICU nurse’s job.
-According to multiple studies, interprofessional healthcare collaboration is vital to providing safe and high-quality patient care in intensive care units like the CVICU.
-This collaboration involves discussing patient care plans, sharing updates on a patient’s condition, and using complementary therapies to improve patient outcomes.
+Working cooperatively with other medical specialists in the cardiovascular intensive care unit, such as psychologists, respiratory therapists, and physical therapists, is also essential to a CVICU nurse’s job.

 Shift Handover and Clocking Out